 Recent population-based health impact assessment (PHIA) data indicate that many countries face large testing gaps, particularly among key and priority populations at elevated risk for acquiring HIV infection .
 As such, achieving 95% PLHIV diagnosis will require laser-focused prevention interventions and integrated HIV testing models that can identify new infections rapidly and effectively interrupt transmission patterns across all age bands, genders, and risk groups.

-To attain this level of efficiency and to maximize case finding, programs need high-quality, real-time data in order to target the right interventions to the right population at the right time.
-Focusing on new infected HIV+ individuals, recency data can be compiled and analyzed in real-time.
-Furthermore, the rapid test for recent infection can be deployed at HIV testing sites (HTS) as an addition to the existing national algorithms.
+To attain this level of efficiency and to maximize impact, programs need high-quality, real-time data in order to target the right interventions to the right population at the right time.
+Focusing on newly diagnosed individuals, recency data can be compiled and analyzed in real-time.

 - UNAIDS, Ending the AIDS Epidemic 2030 – Global Statistics.
 UNAIDS Fact Sheet, 2018.